Tejas-pr/WeatherSphere/README.md

 # Weather Sphere

 Develop a real-time data processing system to monitor weather conditions and provide summarized insights using rollups and aggregates.

-The system retrieves data from the OpenWeatherMap API.
+The system retrieves data from the OpenWeatherMap API, utilizing data retrieved from the OpenWeatherMap API.
+The system calculates daily weather summaries, including average, maximum, and minimum temperatures, as well as identifies the dominant weather condition based on frequency of occurrence.
+User-configurable alerting thresholds were implemented to monitor temperature, triggering alerts for violations and enabling effective monitoring.
+The system retrieves weather data at configurable intervals, accurately parses responses, and includes temperature conversion functionalities.
+Additionally, I extended the system to support other weather parameters such as humidity and wind speed, and integrated functionalities for weather forecasts, enhancing the overall capability and depth of insights provided.
+Comprehensive test cases were developed to ensure the functionality, correctness, and efficiency of the system across various weather scenarios.

 ## Features